toolleeo/cli-apps/README.md

 * [beets](https://github.com/beetbox/beets) - Beets is the media library management system for obsessive music geeks: catalogs your collection, automatically improving its metadata as it goes.
 * [castero](https://github.com/xgi/castero) - A TUI podcast client for the terminal.
 * [cmus](https://cmus.github.io/) - A fast and lightweight audio player with configurable keybindings and playlist support.
+* [cue](https://github.com/ravachol/cue) - A command-line music player.
 * [dzr](https://github.com/yne/dzr) - Command Line deezer.com Player for Linux, BSD, Android, Windows.
 * [espeak](http://espeak.sourceforge.net/) - A compact open source software speech synthesizer for English and other languages.
 * [Instant Music Downloader](https://github.com/yask123/Instant-Music-Downloader) - Instantly download any song!
 * [kord](https://github.com/synestematic/kord) - A python framework that provides programmers with a simple api for the creation of music-based applications.
+* [maestro-cli](https://github.com/PrajwalVandana/maestro-cli) - A command-line tool to play songs (or any audio, really) in the terminal.
 * [MOC](https://moc.daper.net/) - (music on console) is a powerful and easy to use console audio player, user interface a la Midnight Commander, plenty of features, fully controllable from the keyboard.
 * [Mp3blaster](http://www.mp3blaster.org/?m=1) - Audio player for the text console.
 * [mpg123](http://mpg123.org/) - Quick `mp3` sound file player; no visual interface, just a command-line audio file player for `mp3` files.